m0ru/bak/04_solution.md

 ```

 Of these the first is the most important.
 It allows specifying custom properties
 for the component.
-However, even when there's no properties, one should
+However, even when there are no properties, one should
 always specify an (empty) scope object.
 This "isolates" the scope in angular-terms.
 Without it, when a property is requested (e.g. in the template) and it's not
 found on the directive itself, angular will continue to look for the property